 In principle, Aronia plants can adapt to different soil conditions but rich mixed soils of sand & loam are ideal.
 A constant soil moisture content can also be beneficial.
 Dry or very calcareous soil conditions are not favourable and pure loam or sandy soils impede (inhibit) the growth of the plant.

 When is the optimal planting time?

 Aronia plants can be planted in spring - preferably before flowering in May - or in autumn.
 It is important that the soil is frost-free.
 September to early December is ideal.
-During the winter months the Aronia plant can get used to the new location and sprout vigorously in spring.
+During the winter months the Aronia plant can get used to the new location and then sprout vigorously in spring.

 That depends on how you want to integrate your Aronia into the garden.
-As a useful plant for a rich harvest, as an ornamental plant or as a hedge - both are possible.
+As a useful plant for a rich harvest, as an ornamental plant or as a hedge - all are possible.
 The Aronia is ideally suited as a useful plant in a solitary position.
 Here, the distance should be at least 0.80 m to 1.20 m.

 Is it possible to plant Aronia in a pot for balcony or terrace?

 Of course!
 A pot made of ceramic or clay with a capacity of 20 litres or more is best, because Aronia has strong, vigorous roots.
 Proper watering is especially important here but not so much as to waterlog the plant.
 Fertilize only when necessary and choose a sunny location in any case.

 Pruning the Aronia plant